visualizevalue/mint/docs/guide/app/app-development.md

 ### Build and run the application

 Please set your environment variables in an `.env` file in the project root.
+The example environment uses the Sepolia testnet deployment of the protocol.

 ```sh
 cp .env.example .env